-For value received the within-mentioned Bond and hereby irrevocably attorney, to transfer the same on ent with full power of substitution in the premises.
+For value rec the within-mentioned Bond and hereby irrevocably constitute(s) and appoi int(s) attorney, to transfer the same on the books of the Payin g Agent with full power of substitution in the premises.
 I.D.
 Number Note: The signature(s) on this Assignment must correspond with the name(s) as written on the face of the within Bond in every particular, without alteration or enlargement or any change whatsoever.
-Dated: Signature must be guaranteed by an le guarantor institution.
+Dated: Note: Signature must be guaranteed by an eligible guarantor institution.